timescale/docs/promscale/installation/debian-ubuntu.md

 # Install Promscale on Debain or Ubuntu
-This page explains how to install Promscale, get the service up and running on your Debian or Ubuntu system, and also describes the installation package details.

-Before you begin, you must have an already installed and working Prometheus or OpenTelemetry environment.
-Additionally, you need a [self-hosted TimescaleDB instance][tsdb-install-self-hosted] installed.
+You can install Promscale on any Debian or Ubuntu system where you have an already installed and working Prometheus or OpenTelemetry environment.

-## Install TimescaleDB
+## Install TimescaleDB and Promscale extension
-Installing TimescaleDB to use with Promscale requires the TimescaleDB database, as well as the Promscale extension.
+To use with Promscale you need TimescaleDB database, as well as the Promscale extension.
 The Promscale extension contains support functions to improve performance of Promscale.

 <procedure>

-### Install TimescaleDB and Promscale extension
+### Installing TimescaleDB and Promscale extension

 1. Install TimescaleDB following the instructions in the [TimescaleDB install page][tsdb-install-self-hosted]